-Figure 13 shows hydrochemical trend data for benzene in key site wells for the past 6 years of monitoring.
+Figure 13 shows hydrochemical trend data for benzene in key site wells for the past 7 years of monitoring.

 Source area wells MW-1 and MW-5 have shown substantial variations in benzene concentrations-an overall increase in concentration over time.
-Benzene concentrations generally have been comparable between MW-1 and MW-5, with concentrations in MW-1 higher than MW-5 since June 2004, with generally the same trend of seasonal fluctuations.
+Benzene concentrations generally have been comparable between MW-1 and MW-5 with MW-5 observed to be higher during this event at $400~\mu g/L$.
+Both of these wells generally demonstrate the same trends in seasonal fluctuations.